 Join our team as a volunteer.
 Learn more about it here at our Volunteer page.

 Leave the beach Clean, Dark, & Flat.
 Help pack out trash and recyclables (yours and others), turn off or use red/amber lights at night during nesting season, and when you're all done for the day, FILL IN EVERY HOLE YOU SEE.
 Knock down those sandcastles so you'll have a new challenge tomorrow.

 Be on the lookout for stranded sea turtles or other wildlife, or hatchlings that seem to be disoriented.
 Please call the FWC Hotline at 888-404-3922.
 You can also give us a call at 727-744-6524 if you are in the St. Pete Beach/Shell Key area.

 Donate money, goods or services to help keep us afloat.
-We are in great need of boat captains or a donation of a boat or jetski to get us out to the islands we patrol.
+We are in great need of boat captains or a donation of a jetski to get us out to the islands we patrol.

 Become a sponsor, or check out our sponsors to buy local and support the businesses that support Sea Turtle Trackers.

 If you can't shop local, shop Amazon Smile

 and choose Sea Turtle Trackers as your charity.

 Your price stays the same but a portion of the proceeds will be